 Free Pond Roll and Cover Mats Printable Preschool Activity

 The basic idea with this activity is for preschoolers to roll the die and cover the corresponding number of circles with manipulatives.
 It’s a great way for preschoolers to learn how to play dice games and practice counting and one-to-one correspondence.
+And, it works on important math skills outside of ten frame math.

 - colorful circle counters